 Behavioural, Social and Emotional Needs (BSEN)

-Currently there is wheelchair access throughout the school and plans are in progress for a new disabled toilet and changing facilities.
+Currently there is wheelchair access throughout the school and there is a new hygiene room with disabled toilet, shower, hoists and changing facilities.
 In addition, each Reception and KS1 class has a an attached space for small group teaching and there are 3 separate intervention group rooms.

 5.how do we support parents of children with SEND?